Life Insurance with High Blood Pressure

 - NT Pro BnP under 100 - NT Pro BnP is a marker in the blood that indicates if an individual is at a higher risk of having acute congestive heart failure.
 This test is more common in men after the age of 60.
 According to the New York Heart Association, a NT Pro BnP score of 100 or less indicates that an individual is an extremely low risk for congestive heart failure or renal failure.

 Our service is free and there is no cost to apply for life insurance.
-Give us a call today at 855-247-9555 and we will shop the market to find the best rates available for you.
-Or you can request a free quote online here.
+Call us today at 855-247-9555 and we'll shop the market to find you the best rates available.
+Or request a free quote online below to compare options from dozens of companies in under a minute.
+Buying life insurance with high blood pressure can be a breeze, and we're here to walk you through it.